 Start searching for masters in theology programs right here.
 If you already know what format you’d like to attend (online or campus), use the menu to select that option to narrow down your choices.
 Then review the sponsored program listings.
 Once you find one that you think might be a solid fit, click on its name to read more and get in touch.
 Then request more information, schedule a visit, and apply.
 Good luck!

-Schools with Masters in Theology Programs in Connecticut
+Popular Schools with Masters of Theology in Connecticut

 |Theology||Holy Apostles College And Seminary||ThM|